ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-The server adopted a basic policy of 100 quota-units per minute, and in case of resource exhaustion adapts the returned values reducing both `RateLimit-Limit` and RateLimit-Remaining field.
+The server adopted a basic policy of 100 quota-units per minute, and in case of resource exhaustion adapts the returned values reducing both RateLimit-Limit and RateLimit-Remaining field values.

 After 2 seconds the client consumed 40 quota-units